Talk to sales Contact Login English

 3. Labor Costs

 Your coffee shop’s labor costs encompass wages for baristas, kitchen staff, and other employees.
-The exact cost will depend on the number of employees, their roles, and the local minimum wage laws.
+The exact restaurant labor cost will depend on the number of employees, their roles, and the local minimum wage laws.

 On average, you can expect to spend between $4,000 to $10,000 per month on staff salaries for a small to medium-sized coffee shop.
 Keep in mind that labor costs can significantly impact your bottom line, so it’s essential to strike the right balance between hiring the necessary workforce and managing expenses efficiently.